behweifeng/doc_replacement/README.md

 4. Run the following command (where document.docx is your .docx file name and excel.xlsx is your .xlsx file name)
 > python3 test.py document.docx excel.xlsx

+5. The resulting documents will be created as result_.docx

 #### Note: you will need to pre-install the following libraries